KQM-git/GINews/readme.md

 There is an issue under certain circumstances whereby there is a chance that Varesa's Passive Talent "Tag-Team Triple Jump!" might fail to take effect after she unleashes her special Elemental Burst, followed by an Elemental Skill and a Plunging Attack.
 This issue will be fixed in a subsequent update.

+〓<t class="t_gl" contenteditable="false">2025/04/14 17:25</t> Update Details〓

+Fixes an issue in the event "Unlimited Fighting Championship" whereby the buff "The CD of "Nightsoul Burst" is reduced to 50% of its original duration" for the second half of the "Showdown: Apex Adversary" challenge did not take effect normally.

 〓<t class="t_gl" contenteditable="false">2025/04/10 16:15</t> Update Details〓

 Updates resources related to subsequent events.